djt20djt20/heart_disease/README.md

-This repo shows the code I used for the Mediumn Article.
+This repo shows the code I used for the Medium Article.